Nonprofit Fraud in a Small Town

 Researching compensation for the executive director position at comparable organizations is always a good idea.
 That way the board will know they are paying the executive director fairly.
 Perhaps more importantly, the executive director will know that his or her pay is in line with the industry.

-In Central Florida the Edyth Bush Institute conducts a compensation and benefits survey for various nonprofit positions and makes it available at no charge on their website.
+In Central Florida the Edyth Bush Institute conducts a compensation and benefits survey for various nonprofit positions and makes it available on their website.
 Hopefully there is an organization or university that performs a similar service in your geographic area.

 The absence of an audit over the seven years that Mr. Thompson served as executive director was another warning light.